 Lloyd Hotel News

-The biggest hotel news in Lloyd is the convention HQ hotel that opened in December 2019 across the street from the OCC.
+The biggest hotel news in Lloyd is the Hyatt Regency which opened in December 2019 across the street from the OCC.

 Opened in May 2015, the Hotel Eastlund is a luxury boutique hotel across from the OCC.
-Featuring 168 rooms and suites, two executive boardrooms and flexible ballroom space, the Eastlund is topped by rooftop restaurant Altabira, which offers some of the best views in town.
+Featuring 168 rooms and suites, two executive boardrooms, and flexible ballroom space, the Eastlund’s rooftop offers some of the best views in town.